Jeffrey A. Bartos

 Mr. Bartos is a member of the District of Columbia Bar and the American Bar Association’s Railway and Airline Labor Law Committee, of which he is a past Union Co-Chair.
 In 2009 Mr. Bartos was elected by his peers to a 3 year term on the Steering Committee of the Labor and Employment Law Section of the DC Bar.

 Mr. Bartos currently serves as a member of the D.C.
-Court of Appeals’ Committee on Unauthorized Practice of Law.
+Court of Appeals’ Committee on Unauthorized Practice of Law, and the Yale Law School Association Executive Committee.

 - “The Lawyer’s Role(s) in Internal Union Elections: Planning, Trouble-Shooting and Dispute Resolution”, DC Bar (2011) (with Elizabeth A. Roma)